Fastest-Coder-First/ms-weather-forecasting-tool/README.md

 # weather-forecasting-tool &nbsp;
 ## Introduction
 A simple command line tool to get weather forecast for a given city.
-Made using object-oriented programming in Python, that shows current weather and weather forecast for next 5 days.
+Made using object-oriented programming in Python, that shows current weather and weather forecast for today, tomorrow and next 5 days.
 ___
 ### Check Out:
 1. [EXECUTE IN YOUR MACHINE](#execute-in-your-machine)